Phil Roof: Chicago White Sox/Toronto Blue Jays

 When top prospect catcher Butch Wynegar joined the Twins for the 1976 season, Roof became the odd man out, and was eventually placed on waivers and selected by the Chicago White Sox.

 Roof became the first player for the Toronto Blue Jays when they acquired him for a player to be named later two weeks before the 1976 Major League Baseball expansion draft.
 The player they eventually named was pitcher Larry Anderson.
-Roof only played in three games for the Blue Jays, appearing in his final major league game on May 30, 1977 at the age of 36, although he remained with the club as a bullpen catcher / coach throughout the season.
+Roof only played in three games for the Blue Jays, appearing in his final major league game on May 30, 1977, at the age of 36, although he remained with the club as a bullpen catcher / coach throughout the season.

 Career statistics

 In a fifteen-year major league career, Roof played in 857 games, accumulating 463 hits in 2,151 at bats for a .215 career batting average along with 43 home runs, 210 runs batted in and an on-base percentage of .283.
 He ended his career with a .986 fielding percentage.
-Roof was a good defensive player with a strong throwing arm, finishing second among American League catchers in caught stealing percentage in 1974 with a 48.8% success rate.
+Roof was rated as a good defensive player with a strong throwing arm, finishing second among American League catchers in caught stealing percentage in 1974 with a 48.8% success rate.

 Coaching and managing career

 Roof also served as bullpen coach for the San Diego Padres (1978), Seattle Mariners (1983–88) and Chicago Cubs (1990–91).

 He managed for 16 years in the Twins organization and won his 1,000th game as a manager in 2004 before his retirement in 2005.

-Roof served as bullpen coach for the Minnesota Twins during spring training and the first month of the 2011 season while Rick Stelmaszek was recovering from eye surgery.
+Roof served as the bullpen coach for the Minnesota Twins during spring training and in the first month of the 2011 season while Rick Stelmaszek was recovering from eye surgery.

 Roof worked as a spring training coach during retirement until March 2020 when the season was put on hold for COVID-19.

 Personal life

 Roof's first wife, Marie, died after a lengthy cancer battle in 2005 while he was managing the Rochester Red Wings, Minnesota's Triple-A affiliate.
 They had been married 41 years with four daughters, then later married his second wife, Linda, in 2007.
 They have seven children and seventeen grandchildren between them.
-Three of Roof's grandkids play college baseball at Western Kentucky University, University of North Carolina at Charlotte and University of Missouri at St. Louis.
+Three of Roof's grandchildren have played college baseball at Western Kentucky University, University of North Carolina at Charlotte and University of Missouri at St. Louis.